Where It Matters Most

 The program, itself, is a demonstration of this.
-We’re not doing anything particularly sophisticated or "big" but we’re doing what we’re doing with great deal of care and this tends to make a big impact.
+We’re not doing anything particularly sophisticated or "big" but we’re doing what we’re doing with a great deal of care, and this tends to make a big impact.

 Be the change.
 We talk about the importance of throwing away trash into a dust bin and how, if you see somebody else not doing this, it can be hard to convince them to do it as well.
-However, if you change your own habit first, this can have the power to change somebody else’s, as you may inspire them to do so.
+However, if you change your own habit first, this can have the power to change somebody else, as you may inspire them to do the right thing.
 Or not, that’s not important.
 Doing what you know to be right is the important part.

-Getting comfortable with public speaking is one of those keystone areas that can create change in a number of other areas, particularly self-confidence and leadership, which are areas that can take a hard hit being a girl in India.
+Getting comfortable with public speaking is one of those keystone areas that can create change in a number of other areas, particularly self-confidence and leadership.

 Any chance that arises, I ask the girls to practice speaking in front of everybody else.
 Authentically and from the heart.
-For the most part, this happens during our opening circle at the beginning of class, where we all go around and say how we're doing or share something that's on our mind or going on.
+For the most part, this happens during our opening circle at the beginning of class, where we all go around and say how we're doing, or share something that's on our mind.

 At times, during English tuition, I will also purposely put somebody on the spot by asking a question in English.
 It can be an embarrassing experience for whoever is on the receiving end because she really has to listen to me, everybody is watching, and she might not know the answer.
-But we all get through the difficulty, even if we have to work at it a few minutes, and I constantly encourage the girls to be OK with that kind of discomfort and not let it shut them down.
+But we all get through the difficulty, even if we have to work at it a few minutes, and I constantly encourage the girls to be OK with that kind of discomfort.

 After a month of practicing public speaking, it's one of the areas where I’ve seen the most growth.
 The girls are appearing more confident and comfortable in their skin.
 There is one in particular, Suman, who was so shy and reserved before we started, who is now one of the most skilled speakers in the group.